 What actually goes into different screening services globally, such as verifications, criminal records, etc., can vary a lot from country to country and vendor to vendor.
 Historically, consumers of these services often took them at face value with little diligence done on them.
 However, as the importance of conducting robust screening has increased, there has been an increased desire to actually understand how the sausage is made.

 This 4-week blog series is focused on explaining what can make up different background screening searches globally and why they vary.
 The ultimate goal is to make you an educated consumer of global background screening, so that you can make informed decisions in selecting, using, and selling these services.

 The goal is NOT to explore compliance issues or tell you which services you should or should not use.

-Last week we covered “criminal” databases.
-In the finale for this blog series, we conclude the series with a look at verifications, non-criminal records, sanctions and watch list search types.
+Last week, we covered “criminal” databases.
+In the finale for this blog series, we conclude the series with a look at verifications, non-criminal records, and sanctions and watch list search types.

 Verifications (Employment, Education, Credentials)